mu-mega-bots/announcements/information/privacy.md

 # Privacy Policy
-### Last Edited 12:37PM Eastern Standard Time (New York) | 10/12/2024
+### Last Edited 1:36AM Eastern Standard Time (New York) | 11/10/2024

 # Collected Data
-We collect and store you're User ID for the purpose of providing `cheesy` as a service.
+We collect and store you're User ID, Server ID (and Server Name), and selective Channel IDs for the purpose of providing `announcements` as a service.

-Additionally when you add `Cheesy` to a guild we record that `Cheesy` Joined a new guild (guild name is recorded) in our support server.
+Additionally when you add `Announcements` to a guild we record that `Announcements` Joined a new guild (guild name is recorded) in our support server.

 # Data Deletion
 We will not provide deletions for your User ID (View transparency to learn why)

-# Third Party
-We use [Cloudinary](https://cloudinary.com/) for image storage.
-We use [Vercel](https://vercel.com) for our host.
-If you are curios please have a look at their policies however these third partys do not get your data.
-If you upload an image it's stored and that's it.

-# By using `cheesy` you agree to this policy
+# By using `announcements` you agree to this policy

 ### Questions or Concerns?
 Contact `megautilitiesteam@gmail.com` or contact us via Discord